Warren & Migliaccio, L.L.P.

 A Word of Caution:

 We’ve talked strategies and how-tos but remember this—passing the means test isn’t always enough reason alone to file for Chapter 7 bankruptcy.
-It’s crucially important to also consider alternatives like debt negotiation or filing under Chapter 13 Bankruptcy, especially if protecting assets becomes priority number one.
+It’s crucially important to also consider alternatives like debt settlement, filing under Chapter 13 Bankruptcy, or developing a repayment plan Chapter 13 Bankruptcy, especially if protecting assets becomes priority number one.

 Key Takeaway: